patrick-morrison/qgis_sea_level_tool/README.md

 ![tasmania2](https://user-images.githubusercontent.com/2309844/229721573-6b63f31d-02ee-43b3-a18e-a2bb6585b963.gif)

 ## Completely flexible
 Any elevation layer you can draw in QGIS, you can explore and animate.
-What if we wanted to take the new Geoscience Australia DEM of the Bass Strait, style it naturally, add a reliefshade with Eduard, and and combine it with the Lambeck 2014 sea level curve?
+What if we wanted to take the new Geoscience Australia DEM of the Bass Strait, style it naturally, add a reliefshade with Eduard, and combine it with the Lambeck 2014 sea level curve?
 That's easy!
 This took 10 minutes:

 ![tasmania_highres2](https://user-images.githubusercontent.com/2309844/229951927-e374b4af-06e6-41e9-b633-5e988b1c1c16.gif)

 ## Sea level processing algorithms

-From 1.3 the plugin includes processing algorithms for combining sea level curves and bathymetry into key indicies.
+From 1.3 the plugin includes processing algorithms for combining sea level curves and bathymetry into key indices.

 - Subaerial duration calculates the amount of time a place was exposed (and not underwater).
 - Shoreline duration visualises sea level bins - to highlight long-term coastal features.